Hedwyn/python-canviewer/README.md

   shows the decoded data.

 Options:
   -c, --channel TEXT             Name of the CAN channel to monitor -d, --driver TEXT              Specifies which CAN driver to use if multiple
                                  available
-  -db, --databases TEXT  Path to .kcd files or to a folder containing kcd
+  -db, --databases TEXT          Path to .kcd files or to a folder containing
-                         files
+                                 kcd files
+  -f, --filters TEXT             Either a name or a numeric ID, only passed
-  --help                 Show this message and exit.
+                                 messages will be displayed -i, --ignore-unknown-messages  Hides messages that are not declared in one of your databases --help                         Show this message and exit.
 ```

 `canviewer` will show the latest data for every message received on your CAN bus.<br>